 Everything is connected, right?
 And this connects to the previous point.

 Though you do find alternative history storylines (Bioshock, The Man In the High Castle), they’re relatively rare, and this is for a reason.
-When they do exist, you’ll notice that they diverge at a recent point in history, making the new history that follows seem more existing, as the writer has to make fewer years seem organic in their new history.
-This is why so many stories, such as Buffy the Vampire Slayer and Harry Potter, have an underworld for their alternate reality, meaning that little has to be changed.
+When they do exist, you’ll notice that they often diverge at a recent point in history, making the new history that follows seem more natural, as the writer has to make fewer years seem organic in their new history.
+This is why many stories, such as Buffy the Vampire Slayer and Harry Potter, have an underworld for their alternate reality, meaning that little has to be changed.

 As I’ve already said, Bright slaps on its sparse alternative history with little thought for the consequences (no, really, do Mexicans still get shit for the Alamo?) but it also does something else: It has the magic out in the open where everybody knows about it, hence the MTA.